 Set ‘mid year resolutions’ with these summertime weight loss strategies

 While some of us try and fail to set ‘New Year Resolutions’ to adopt healthier habits in the winter when days are shorter and colder, others may find renewed energy in trying to establish healthy habits to lose weight in the summer months when days are longer and temperatures are warmer.
-Lizzie Tripp, MS, RD, LD, clinical dietitian at Providence Healthcare Network offers five pointers for those looking to set ‘Mid-Year Resolutions’ for healthy weight loss:
+Lizzie Tripp, MS, RD, LD, clinical dietitian at Ascension Providence offers five pointers for those looking to set ‘Mid-Year Resolutions’ for healthy weight loss:

 - Get outside.
 One of the best things about summer is the longer days and the warmer weather.
 You can often find lots of different types of activities that get you moving outside.
 Any type of activity that you can do outside can count towards burning calories.

 - Drink wisely.
 During the summer, we enjoy nice cold beverages.
 But it’s important to be aware of what is in your favorite cool drink, especially if the beverage has hidden calories and added sugars.
 Minimize the number of calories you are getting from your drinks and make sure that you are getting enough water.
 Staying hydrated during the summertime is extremely important.
 Carry a container of water with you throughout the day.

 - Pick fresh foods.
 Summertime is when most fruits/vegetables are in season.
 That means that you can purchase fresh produce at a much cheaper price compared with in the wintertime.
 Stock up on these nutritiously dense fruits and vegetables throughout the summer.
 These produce items are also low in calories and high in vitamins/minerals which helps keep your body functioning well.